MattisLind/C64Cartridge/README.md

 ```
 It is possible to specify many -f options.
 Each -f option has to be preceeded by -h or -l and an index to specify the destination address in the ROM. a -u is optional to specify use of upper 8k of a 16k cartridge image.

+For programming the Flash memory device I used a [Autoelectric TL866A](http://www.autoelectric.cn/EN/TL866_MAIN.html).